Dsignable/expo-firebase-template/README.md

 - 🧪 Testing setup with Jest
 - 📝 TypeScript support
 - 🛠️ ESLint and Prettier configured
+- 👨‍💻 Developer mode with login bypass for easy exploration

 ## 🚀 Quick Start